|

 It is further ordered that Payment of the said Capitation Tax for

-the Year 1808 shall be made before the 1st of May 1811, at the same time of
+the Year 1809 shall be made before the 1st of May

-giving in the returns herein before required, either in Cash, Bills of Exchange
+1811, at the same time of giving in the returns herein before required, either

-to the satisfaction of the Receivers, or in approved Claims against the
+in Cash, Bills of Exchange to the satisfaction of the Receivers, or in approved

-Government Chest.
+Claims against the Government Chest.

 It is also ordered that the respective Receivers of the Government

-Chest shall, for the purpose of receiving the different Returns and payments
+Chest shall, for the purpose of receiving the different Returns and Payments

 herein before respectively required, give attendance at their respective

-Offices from the date hereof, every day in the Week, (Saturdays, Sundays and
+Offices from the date hereof, every day in the Week, (Saturdays, Sundays and Holydays

-addition of one-fourth or 25 per Centum of such amount which amount and
+or 25 per Centum of such amount which amount and additional Sum shall then, if

-additional Sum shall then, if necessary, be recoverable from the defaulters by
+necessary, be recoverable from the defaulters by Summary Execution.

 Such Persons as may not be mentioned or occur at all in the former